Indicative/Python/README.md

 Features:

 + No external dependencies, so you'll never have library conflicts
-+ Asynchronous, designed to never slow down or break your app
-+ Fault tolerent

 Sample usage: